 I think I’d find it easier to decide which is my favourite child than to choose between Champagne houses.
 But Billecart Salmon does at least pip both my children in the favourite stakes.

-The Champagne house recently celebrated its hundreth birthday, but don’t let its relative youth put you off.
+The Champagne house last year celebrated its hundreth birthday, but don’t let its relative youth put you off.
 Billecart-Salmon’s Brut Rose, a mix of Chardonnay, Pinot Meunier and Pinot Noir (the blend’s method goes back for seven generations) is one of the most pleasing, and moreish, pink Champagnes about and is the perfect way to forget about the virus, cares, worries or the fact you just claimed your preferred a Champagne to your children…

-Until recently not many people knew what Whispering Angel was, but the same goes for Billie Eilish or Greta Thunberg.
+Until recently not many mainstream people knew what Whispering Angel was, but the same goes for Billie Eilish or Greta Thunberg.
 But that’s the level of stardom we’re now working at, because LVMH are now onboard.

 The world famous luxury brand bought a 55% stake in Château d’Esclans, the winemaker behind Whispering Angel, in December and it’s more than likely that the marketing behind the wine may even start to rival the taste.